wompking/hattrick/README.md

 would print `Returning with: ` and then whatever you input the program.

-Following is a table of operators in Hat Trick:
+The following is a table of operators in Hat Trick.
+Any operator will error if called on null.

 | Operator | Arity | Function |
 |----------|-------|----------|